A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: Experiments

-\textbf{Ablation on Optimistic Exploration.} First, we evaluate \textbf{(a)} SUNG without optimistic exploration strategy, and find that the removal brings significant negative effects when combined with TD3+BC, but no remarkable effects when combined with CQL.
+We evaluate \textbf{(a) SUNG w/o Optimistic Exploration}, i.e., we replace the proposed optimistic exploration strategy by the default exploration provided by TD3 and SAC.
+For TD3, we select action with Gaussian noise for exploration, i.e., $\pi_{E}(s)= \pi_\phi(s)+\epsilon, \epsilon \sim \mathcal{N}(0,\delta)$.
+For SAC, we sample action from the policy for exploration, i.e., $\pi_{E}(s)=a, a\sim \pi_\phi(\cdot|s)$.
+We find that the removal brings significant negative effects when combined with TD3+BC, but no remarkable effects when combined with CQL.
 The reason for this discrepancy is that CQL is built on top of SAC, which can gradually recover exploration power through max-entropy RL framework during online finetuning.

-Then, we ablate \textbf{(b)} uncertainty and \textbf{(c)} Q value in the optimistic exploration strategy to derive two variant strategies - one greedy for Q value and another greedy for uncertainty.
+Moreover, we ablate two key components in the optimistic exploration strategy, uncertainty and Q value, to derive two variant strategies: \textbf{(b) Optimistic Exploration w/o Uncertainty} and \textbf{(c) Optimistic Exploration w/o Q}.
+For the former, we remove the uncertainty from the proposed exploration strategy to greedily select action that maximizes Q value, i.e., $\pi_{E}(s)=\arg\max_{a\in\mathcal{C}}Q(s,a)$.
+For the latter, we remove the Q value from the proposed exploration strategy to greedily select action that maximizes the uncertainty, i.e., $\pi_{E}(s)=\arg\max_{a\in\mathcal{C}}\mathcal{U}(s,a)$.
 As expected, both ablations degrade the performance to varying degrees, underscoring the significance of both Q value and uncertainty for exploration.
-Notably, the removal of uncertainty in SUNG when combined with CQL causes significant performance degradation, which can be attributed to similar reason detailed in Appendix \ref{section:why-cql-fails}.
+Notably, the removal of uncertainty in SUNG when combined with CQL causes significant performance degradation, which can be attributed to similar reason detailed in \cite{o3f}.